CristhianLeal/CriptoTest-back/README.md

 ```
 ### Additional Information and clarifications

-* In order to deploy the project, it is necessary to complete the .env file in the way it is in the .env.development example
+* In order to deploy the project, it is necessary to complete the .env file in the way it is in the .env.example example

 * For the correct functioning of the project, the Frontend and the Backend are necessary